Cadaqués

 23 comments

-1. For the direction of the works, do not forget Robert Baudin.
-I know because I went to see him several times.
-He was there even before the road was built (under his direction) and we went to the site in a fishing boat.
-And Dali also received my father, I waited for him while fishing on the small quay in front of his house in Portlligat.
+1. Regarding the project management, don't forget Robert Baudin.
+I know because I went to see him there several times.
+He was on site even before the road was built (under his supervision), and we used to go there in a fishing boat.
+Dali also received my father; I waited for him while fishing on the small quay in front of his house in Portlligat.

-I also knew the investor mentioned in your article (well, if it is the same one...) in my memory his name was Gordon (I hope I am not mistaken) ... and I got into his car ... a Rolls-Royce (which did not fail to strike the child that I was at that time).
-During the construction of the road a worker unfortunately died (that is what I think I remember from what my father told me).
+I also knew the investor mentioned in your article (well, if it's the same one…).
+If I remember correctly, his name was Gordon (I hope I'm not mistaken)… and I rode in his car… a Rolls-Royce (which certainly made an impression on the child I was at the time).
+During the road construction, a worker sadly died (that's what I think I remember my father telling me).

 2. 1985, GO Diving.